Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Proposed Method

-The transformed node embeddings for each node are then combined via a node-specific aggregation function to obtain the final split node score.
-Various choices for this aggregation function are explored in Appendix~\ref{app:score_aggregation}.
-The cross-attention split function is generally more expressive than a linear projection (as our ablation shows in \Cref{app:split}) .
-Indeed, the node embeddings and projection matrices act as different memories that store information from past query and context embeddings, useful for scoring the current inputs.
-No matter the design of split function, the routing probabilities are finally computed as $\zb_{t_{\text{left}}} = \sigma(s_{\theta_t}(\xb_i))$ and $\zb_{t_{\text{right}}} = 1 - \sigma(s_{\theta_t}(\xb_i))$, with $\sigma(x) \vcentcolon= \frac{1}{1+ e^{-x}}$ the sigmoid function, to ensure a valid probability distribution.
+While the linear split function is computationally efficient, it may lack the expressiveness to capture complex routing decisions.
+We therefore also explore neural network-based split functions.
+In particular, we propose a \textbf{cross-attention-based function} ~\citep{vaswani2017attention} that operates directly on the token-level representations from the encoder, where learnable tree embeddings attend to the input sequence $\xb_i \in \mathbb{R}^{n_d \times d}$ of $n_d$ token embeddings.
+The cross-attention split function (see Appendix~\ref{app:cross_attention_split_fn} for more details) is generally more expressive than a linear projection (as our ablation shows in \Cref{app:split}).
+Indeed, the tree embeddings and projection matrices act as memories that store information from past query and context embeddings, useful for scoring the current inputs.

-\textbf{Tree Propagation} Note that any split function defined above outputs a score that is independent of the scores from the other nodes.
+\paragraph{Tree Propagation} Note that any split function defined above outputs a score that is independent of the scores from the other nodes.
 However, the probability of reaching a node should be constrained by the probability of having reached its parent, the parent of its parent, and so on, to avoid degenerate trees where a descendant has higher probability of being reached than its ancestors.
 The simplest way of enforcing such tree constraints is by propagating the scores of the ancestors down to the node of interest by multiplying the probabilities along the path.
-We refer to this type of tree propagation as \textit{product propagation}.
-Given a node $t$ and its ancestors $\mathcal{A}_t$ (the split nodes along the path from the root to $t$), the probability of reaching $t$ is $T(\xb_i)_t = \zb_{t} \prod_{a \in \mathcal{A}_t} \zb_{a}$.
-Notice that the product propagation naturally enforces that the sum of node probabilities at any depth is always constant and equal to 1.
+We refer to this type of tree propagation as \textit{product propagation} and use it as default method in our experiments.
+Given a node $t$ and its ancestors $\mathcal{A}_t$ (the nodes along the path from the root to $t$), the probability of input $x_i$ reaching $t$ is $T(\xb_i)_t = \zb_{t} \prod_{a \in \mathcal{A}_t} \zb_{a}$.
+Notice that the product propagation naturally enforces that the sum of node probabilities at any depth is always constant and equal to~1.
 Alternatively, one can learn how to propagate probability scores through the tree.
-We refer to this type of tree propagation as \textit{learned propagation} and describe it in ~\Cref{app:propagation}.
-In either tree propagation, evaluating each split function sequentially, in order of depth, would unnecessarily slow down training and inference, in particular for trees of large depth.
-Equivalently, in our implementation we leverage parallel computing and the independence of split functions to evaluate all split functions in parallel, regardless of their depth, and then apply the selected tree propagation.
+We refer to this type of tree propagation as \textit{path consistency propagation} and describe it in ~\Cref{app:propagation}.